yt-project/yt/doc/source/visualizing/plots.rst

 and a string with the desired label.
 The :meth:`~yt.visualization.profile_plotter.ProfilePlot.set_xlabel` function just accepts the desired label and applies this to all of the plots.

-In the following example we create a plot of the average x velocity and density as a function of radius.
-The xlabel is set to "Radius" for all plots and the ylabel is set to "velocity in x direction" for the x-velocity plot.
+In the following example we create a plot of the average x-velocity and density as a function of radius.
+The xlabel is set to "Radius", for all plots, and the ylabel is set to "velocity in x direction" for the x-velocity plot.

 .. python-script::